bbqbailey/mqttDirector/README.md

 11. If you have sucessfully completed the application installation, you should see the file ~/MySoftwareProjects/mqttController/mqttAction.txt, which is the log file for the application.
     You can create a new log file, while retaining up to 5 total files.
-To do this, on Hottub, from the application 'mqttDirector', issue the 'newLog' command.
+To do this, on DEV_NODE, from the application 'mqttDirector', issue the 'newLog' command.